logancammish/turbo-titans/README.md

 [![Rust](https://github.com/logancammish/turbo-titans/actions/workflows/rust.yml/badge.svg)](https://github.com/logancammish/turbo-titans/actions/workflows/rust.yml)

 Car racing game made in Rust.
+For school.
 Incomplete.

 ## Inefficiencies to note:
 * The rodio crate (library), specifically this version (`0.17.1`) can see several inefficiencies relating to build and compile times.
 As an end-user using a binary which has already been compiled, you should not notice any problems.